Black Legend Capital Explains the Investment Outlook in the Cannabis Industry

 In November 2000, Colorado voters legalized medical marijuana with the approval of Amendment 20.
 This authorized the possession of limited amounts of medical marijuana for patients and their primary caregivers.
 After this victory, the Colorado court's ruling paved the way for small, low-volume dispensaries to spring up quickly to meet the demand.
-Nonetheless, the sector's lack of regulation and credibility caused these businesses to remain loosely structured, informal, unintegrated, and unincorporated.
-Since then, there have been many attempts to fight the legalization process, but an uphill battle brought forth by patients, caregivers and supporters to the Board of Health hearing in July 2009 began to push for the establishment of commercialized cannabis.
+Nonetheless, the sector’s lack of formal legal status and financial recognitionforced it to remain informal, unintegrated, and unincorporated.

 After a pivotal moment in the legalization effort, the finance industry swiftly went out of its way to invest in retail marijuana.
 U.S. investments in foreign cannabis companies, as well as ancillary services from transportation, storage to mobile applications rating potency and quality in the industry, were immediate indicators.
 Investments are going into additional ancillary businesses, which do not need to be regulated, such as nutrients, lighting, climate control, and all kinds of equipment.
 However, the real prize remained for a long while unreachable: the idea of taking an industry with such high demand already in place and introducing it to the world of institutional capital, vertical integration, and incorporation.
 The root cause of the problem is in the legal challenges cannabis faces in most countries.
 Although the push for cannabis has been strong, the decriminalization of cannabis does not necessarily mean one can directly invest in it.
 In fact, investors hoping to place more capital in cannabis can only do so in countries where it is legalized or by indirect investment in businesses supporting the cannabis market.